charlie0129/amachiromaker/README.md

 > If you do not want to install all the dependencies, use Docker to build the image (next section).
 It should be easier.

 - Run `yarn install` to install dependencies.
 - Run `yarn build-static` to download original artworks.
 This may take a while.
+If it fails due to network issues, you can run it again.
+It will skip the files that have already been downloaded.
   - By doing this, you agree that you will follow the license on the [original webpage](https://picrew.me/image_maker/168503) and are responsible for any consequences if you violate the license.
   - Optionally, you may use `yarn build-static -jx` to enable parallel downloads, where `x` = number of threads (preferably `4`, setting it too high will cause the server to throttle you).
 - Run `yarn start` to start development server.
 Your browser should open shortly.